lizzybrooks/code-based-art/week3/readme.md

 ####You Have Reached Your Goal-- Congratulations!!

 From here, you can go in several directions:
-* Gloat in your success
+* Gloat in your success.
-* Make a more elaborate moving sculpture (with glue gun and feathers and anything else)
+* Make a more elaborate moving sculpture (with glue gun and feathers and anything else).
-* Go backwards from Arduino to Processing-- as the cat moves, it changes your drawing (practice degrading a photo in interesting ways)
+* Go backwards from Arduino to Processing-- as the cat moves, it changes your drawing (practice degrading a photo in interesting ways).
 * Work on adding a motion or vibration sensor to activate your cat from the human world.

 ##Artists